home / content / blog

 Keepsake by Hatchie.
 Like Sugar & Spice below, this is waves of guitar with strong pop melodies on top.

 Our Extended Play by beabadoobee.
 This is a short EP of chill 90s acoustic guitar pop, and in terms of average quality it could easily be in the tier above.
-As a body of work it is not as substantial as the albums, but each song is really nice and playful and I like them a lot.
+Each song is really nice and playful and I like them a lot.
 Best song: Last Day On Earth.

 Sugar & Spice by Hatchie.
 You can get lost in the waves of soft guitars and reverb.
 But there’s still a strong pop thread behind every song.
 Best song: Sure.